plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Attributes & Abilities/The Stack.md

 ## The Stack

 The Stack is the most foundational concept in *Aetherwynn*.
 All abilities, triggers, and effects go through the stack when used.
-Once you understand the stack and its implications, you will understand *all* abilities in *Aetherwynn*.
+Once you understand the stack and its implications, you will understand *all* abilities in Aetherwynn.

 ### What Is A Stack?

-Before we cover what the stack in *Aetherynn* is, it's best to discuss what a stack in general is.
+Before we cover what the stack in Aetherwynn is, it's best to discuss what a stack in general is.
 Put plainly, a stack can be imagined like a stack of paper.
 You put each sheet on top one at a time, and them remove each sheet starting from the top.
 For visualization's sake, see the figure below.

 | Stack  |
 | :----: |